-Before 600 B.C. and the Axial Age, religion was a true child of its time.
+Before the 6th century B.C. and the Axial Age, religion was a true child of its time.
 Civilizations were busy conquering nature and neighbors.
 As rulers evolved administration and technology, priests committed to sanction rules and anticipate/manipulate natural forces and divine powers.
-People resorted to worship and prayers to change the gods’ minds.
+People resorted to worship and prayers to change the minds of the gods.

 Astrology was the most developed discipline at that time, but priests used many other methods of divination.
 Astrology sticks out because it has a scientific touch.
 Astrologers derive logical conclusions from (Astrological) premises and verify them by experiences.
 The Babylonians equaled gods with cosmic forces (Babylon is the birthplace of Astrology).
 They even assigned numbers to their gods to include them in Astrological calculations.

 550 BCE was the midpoint of the great Mayan calendar cycle that ended on the winter solstice, December 21, 2012.

 The Axial Age changed all that.
 In fact, it turned religion upside down.
 Siddhartha Gautama played a major role in this revolution.
 Unlike his religious ancestors, he didn’t bother about the world.
 He even ignored its Creator.
 He was interested in three things only: